JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

  1  2  3
 ```

-It means that we can use arrays and subarray interchangeably without the necessity of changing existing code.
+This means that we can use arrays and subarrays interchangeably without the necessity of changing existing code.
 Of course, there are some limitations, but we will talk about them later.

-Note that the `@view` macro can only be applied directly to a reference expression.
-In many cases, we want to use views throughout the whole expression.
-In such a case, we can add the `@view` macro before each array-slicing operation
+The `@view` macro can only be applied directly to a reference expression.
+We do not want to use views throughout the whole expression in many cases.
+In such a case, we can add the `@view` macro before each array-slicing operation.

 ```jldoctest views
 julia> A = [1 2 3; 4 5 6];